-Effective Date: 01/06/2021
+Effective Date: January 1, 2023

 What Personal Information We Collect

-- Account and profile information.
-Name, company name, industry, address, e-mail address, telephone number as well as usernames and passwords for access to Livingston solutions.
+- Account and profile information: name, company name, industry, address, e-mail address, telephone number as well as usernames and passwords for access to Livingston solutions.

-- Comments or feedback.
-From client and prospective client services.
+- Comments or feedback: from client and prospective client services.

 How We Use Your Personal Information

-- Advertising.
-To advertise our services on third-party sites and social media services.
+- Advertising: to advertise our services on third-party sites and social media services.

-- Defending our legal rights.
-Including to manage and respond to actual and potential legal disputes and claims, and to otherwise establish, defend, or protect our rights or interests, including in the context of anticipated or actual litigation with third parties.
+- Defending our legal rights: including to manage and respond to actual and potential legal disputes and claims, and to otherwise establish, defend, or protect our rights or interests, including in the context of anticipated or actual litigation with third parties.

-- Auditing, reporting, corporate governance, and internal operations.
-Including relating to financial, tax and accounting audits; audits and assessments of our operations, privacy, security and financial controls, risk, and compliance with legal obligations; our general business, accounting, record keeping, and legal functions; and related to any actual or contemplated merger, acquisition, asset sale or transfer, financing, bankruptcy, or restructuring of all or part of our business.
+- Auditing, reporting, corporate governance, and internal operations: including relating to financial, tax and accounting audits; audits and assessments of our operations, privacy, security and financial controls, risk, and compliance with legal obligations; our general business, accounting, record keeping, and legal functions; and related to any actual or contemplated merger, acquisition, asset sale or transfer, financing, bankruptcy, or restructuring of all or part of our business.

-- Comply with legal obligations.
-Including to comply with the law, our legal obligations, or legal proceedings; for example, we may disclose information in response to warrants, subpoenas, court orders, and regulatory or law enforcement.
+- Comply with legal obligations: including to comply with the law, our legal obligations, or legal proceedings; for example, we may disclose information in response to warrants, subpoenas, court orders, and regulatory or law enforcement.

 |Purpose of processing your data||Legal bases of processing (EU users) *|

-** For the Personal Information from the EU, the processing is in our legitimate interests (set out above), which are not overridden by your interests and fundamental rights.
+** For the personal information from the EU, the processing is in our legitimate interests (set out above), which are not overridden by your interests and fundamental rights.

-When We Disclose Your Personal Information
+How We Disclose Your Personal Information

 Transfers of Your Personal Information

-In addition, Livingston may share any information that you provide to us which is not deemed Personal Information or is not otherwise subject to contractual restrictions.
+In addition, Livingston may share any information that you provide to us which is not deemed personal information or is not otherwise subject to contractual restrictions.

-Your Choices and Rights
+Your Privacy Choices and Rights

-- Content.
-Requests to access, delete, or modify content will be directed to the client who owns the account.
-If you wish to request access to Personal Information contained in content to delete, modify or limit use, please provide us with the name of the client who submitted your information to our services.
+- Content: requests to access, delete, or modify content will be directed to the client who owns the account.
+If you wish to request access to personal information contained in content to delete, modify or limit use, please provide us with the name of the client who submitted your information to our services.
 We will refer your request to that client and will support them as needed.